Sanva/animals/README.rst

 This is a frankenstein demo app where I'm mixing what I'm learning about 2D and 3D graphics programming using Haxe and Kha.

-The ultimate goal will be to create a basic 2D oriented 3D game engine, to explore 2D and 3D graphics programming with an incredible multiplatform support.
+The ultimate goal could be to create a basic 2D oriented 3D game engine, to explore 2D and 3D graphics programming with an incredible multiplatform support.